troperville

 • Veteran Unit: See RPG Elements above.

 • Victory Pose: The troops troops cheer after every successful minor skirmish.
 That is to say, if you send one squad of cavalry to run down one squad of orcs, they will stop and cheer once the orcs are dead.
 Every.
 Time.
 Well, at least morale is good.
 They will also cheer if a hero runs near them.
-Which makes sense for, say, Aragorn or Théoden, but the hobbits?
+Which makes sense for, say, Aragorn or Théoden, but not quite as much for the hobbits.
+Cheer Before Frodo?

 • Video Game Caring Potential: In the campaign of BFME, and in the "War of the Ring" mode of BFMEII, heroes and units are kept during the whole campaign.
 They gain experience and some of them can be upgraded.

 • You Have Outlived Your Usefulness: The Evil campaign of BFMEII has a mission when the player (commanding a Goblin army) has to conquest the Shire.
 When it is done, an Isengard army led by Gríma Wormtongue build a base there, thank the player for doing the dirty job, and turn against the player.
-The end of the mission consists in destroying it.
+The end of the mission consists in destroying it and killing Grima.

 • When Trees Attack: The Fangorn, and Isengard missions of BFME (both campaign).
 Ents (including the Treebeard hero unit) can also be trained as Rohan units in BFME, and as Elven units in BFMEII.

-• Zerg Rush: Mostly used by the Mordor.
-Evil faction tend to use this since their units are much cheaper.
+• Zerg Rush: Mostly used by Mordor as they can produce orcs for free and evil factions in general tend to use this tactic since their units are much cheaper.
+Isengard averts this in the second game, actually relying on powerful and expensive units.

-• Later on in the first game, the enemy faction WILL do at the beginning of each battle.
+• Later on in the first game, the enemy faction will do at the beginning of each battle.
+Since your units will still have their upgrades from previous battles, this tends to be just sad.